 Because of that, you must choose the right email platform for onboarding, and below, you find some suggestions for the best email automation tools on the market.

-Use it to track user activity, segment users, send behavior-based emails and in-app notifications, and much more.
+With Userlist, you can track user activity, segment users, send behavior-based emails and in-app messages, and much more.

 Customer.io focuses on building automations to communicate with users using email, push notifications, and SMS messages.
 With Customer.io, you can use real-time data to send the right messages at the right time, based on customers' actions.